Back to Blog

 PlanetScale

 For development, you'd create separate branches that you can delete when not needed, but you're paying for the base plan regardless.
+Pricing is, however, pro-rated to the millisecond, so you only pay the monthly rate for the time the cluster is active.

 Pricing Comparison